 Corporate performance objectives account for 70% of the weighting of the annual short-term incentive award.
-At the beginning of each year, the Compensation Committee recommends for approval by the Board, the Corporation's financial and operating objectives used to determine the corporate performance objectives.
-The Compensation Committee reviews corporate performance from year to year, ensuring a consistent difficulty in achieving target results in light of the Corporation's progress and the competitive environment.
+At the beginning of each year, the Compensation Committee recommends for approval by the Board the Corporation's financial and operating objectives used to determine the corporate performance objectives.
+The Compensation Committee reviews corporate performance from year to year, ensuring a consistent difficulty in achieving target is maintained in light of the Corporation's progress and the competitive environment.

 At the end of each year, the Compensation Committee and the Board evaluate the performance of the Corporation against the corporate performance objectives to determine the corporate performance index.
 This can vary between 0% and 150%, with a target performance level of 100%.
 The Compensation Committee may, at its discretion, recommend to the Board a different payout level from that suggested by the quantitative results to take into account unforeseen occurrences and non-recurring events and also to ensure that the payout is appropriate versus actual performance in the Compensation Committee's judgment.
-Over the past six years, the Board exercised this discretion twice.
-In 2009, the revenue results were lowered by 5% as a result of unanticipated revenues from acquisitions and in 2010, the corporate performance factor was reduced by 5% as a reflection of challenges in customer service.
-In 2015, no discretionary adjustments were made.